 Interpretability Techniques for Large Language Models in Healthcare NLP: A Comparative Analysis of Token-Level, Model-Level, and Behavior-Level Methods.

-Large Language Models (LLMs) are transforming healthcare NLP applications—including clinical summarization, diagnosis assistance, adverse event detection, and risk prediction—but their black-box nature remains a barrier to trust, safety, and regulatory adoption.
-This talk presents a comparative analysis of leading interpretability techniques for LLMs, spanning token-level attribution, model-internal reasoning, and behavior-level safety evaluation.
+Large Language Models (LLMs) are transforming healthcare NLP applications — including clinical summarization, diagnosis assistance, adverse event detection, and risk prediction — but their black-box nature remains a barrier to trust, safety, and regulatory adoption.
+This talk presents a comparative analysis of leading interpretability techniques for LLMs, spanning:

 Through a unified comparison framework, we highlight the strengths, limitations, and clinical relevance of each technique and offer practical recommendations for deploying interpretable and trustworthy LLMs in healthcare settings.
 This session provides clinicians, researchers, and AI practitioners with actionable insights to enhance transparency, mitigate risk, and improve the safety of AI-driven clinical decision support systems.